Arun220111077/delta-demo/README.md

 # delta-demo
-This is our delta-demo repository
+This is our delta-demo repository.